About V1 Gen2 Photo Radar

 The term “photo radar” is frequently only half right.
 Yes, the system always snaps a photo of a vehicle it considers to be speeding, but it doesn’t always measure that speed with radar.

-Camera enforcement of traffic speed doesn’t always use radar, however.
-In fact, non-radar systems are on a fast growth track now.
-There are four types you should know about:
+Camera enforcement of traffic speed doesn’t always use radar.
+There are three other types you should know about:

-1. Speed On Green.
-Red light cameras are used in more than 100 U.S. communities, according to the Insurance Institute for Highway Safety.
-Many of these systems use wires buried in the pavement to sense when cars enter the intersection.
-With a software change, many of these systems can be updated to do a time-distance calculation between the buried sensors, thereby indicating vehicle speed.
+2. Photo Enforcement using In-ground loop detector.
+Many of the red-light cameras installed in the 1990s and 2000s use wires buried in the pavement to sense when cars enter the intersection.
+With a software change, many of these systems were updated to do a time-distance calculation between the buried sensors, thereby indicating vehicle speed.
 If a violation is detected, the cameras already in place for red-light monitoring will picture the accused speeder.
 And the ticket will be issued by the same system in place for red-light violations.
 Adding this speed-on-green feature brings automated speed enforcement on the cheap.

 V1 warning on this threat: None; it’s neither radar nor laser.

-4. Point-to-point speed systems.
+3. Point-to-point average speed systems.
 These systems are intended for limited-access highways where they would measure time intervals for each vehicle between points several miles apart or even farther.
 Imagine an automated VASCAR on a giant scale.
-Such a system would have beginning and end points, each consisting of an overhead structure with vehicle-recognition sensors covering each lane.
+Such a system would have beginning and end points, each consisting of an overhead structure with vehicle-recognition sensors (Automated License Plate Recognition) covering each lane.
 One sensor array records each vehicle entering the monitored stretch, another watches the exit.
 If a vehicle traverses the distance faster than allowed, its picture is taken by cameras along the road.

 No systems of this sort are operating in the U.S.

-V1 warning on this threat: No; this is a vehicle-recognition system not capable of measuring instantaneous speeds.
+V1 warning on this threat: None; this is a vehicle-recognition system not capable of measuring instantaneous speeds.